-The individual leader is not the only reason that religious leadership is an art form that cannot be fully learned in an academic setting.
+The individual leader is not the only reason that leadership is an art form that cannot be fully learned in an academic setting.
 The particular context of the ministry also has direct bearing on the way that leadership is exercised and the effects which that leadership will cause.
-Donald Schön dramatically described this reality as the "swampy lowland" where the particular, current, and most important issues of leadership must be addressed anew.8 The history of the particular religious community has a great deal of influence on what is expected from the leader(s) and also the parameters within which the leader is expected to operate.
-The broader cultural context in which the congregation is situated also influences the methods of providing leadership, recognizing that intentions and actions are mediated by the vernacular of the people who are interacting with the leader and the decisions made by the community of faith.
-This means that no action at one location, even if implemented by the same individual, will have the same outcome at another location even if the context is similar.
-Further, in the past two decades the knowledge base of ministry has exploded beyond the ability of most ministry professionals to assimilate on a regular basis .
+The history of the particular religious community has a great deal of influence in what is expected from the leader(s) and also the parameters in which the leader is expected to operate.
+The broader cultural context in which the congregation is situated also influences the methods of providing leadership, recognizing that intentions and actions are mediated by the vernacular understanding of the people who are interacting with the leader and the decisions made by the community of faith.
+This means than no action at one location, even if implemented by the same individual, will have the same outcome at another location even if the context is similar.
+Further, in the past two decades, the knowledge base of ministry has exploded beyond the ability of most ministry professionals to keep up on a regular basis with individual reading and reflection.
 And the church situation continues to change in exponential ways.
-The gleanings from any seminary education, degree or singular continuing education event, will eventually reach their limits and no longer suffice for the new and emerging concerns of church and society.9
+The gleanings from a seminary education no longer suffice for the new and emerging concerns of church and society.2